 Algae can come in many different forms.
 Below are the main types of algae that will make a home in your swimming pool:

-- Yellow algae – this is a different variation of green algae, which is chlorine resistant and can still live without the help of sunlight.
+• Yellow algae: This is a different variation of green algae, which is chlorine resistant and can still live without the help of sunlight.

-Why Chlorine is the Best Weapon Against Algae
+Why Chlorine Is the Best Weapon Against Algae

 Chlorine’s differentiating factor is its ability to oxidize single-celled algae and bacteria.
-When chlorine gets implemented, it trades electrons with the algae.
+When chlorine is implemented, it trades electrons with the algae.
 When this exchange happens, the cell walls of the algae get ruptured.
 As soon as the process is complete, the algae cells are deprived of the necessary nutrients.
 Over time, consistent use of chlorine will limit the algae replication and growth process.

 Much of the battle here is ensuring you maintain an ideal pool water chemistry with chlorine, bromine, or biguanide.
 Combined with a balanced pH level, this will be an effective protector against algae growth in your pool.